indygreg/python-build-standalone/README.rst

       version ``N``. ``N`` is a string like ``140``, which denotes the version component in a ``vcruntimeXYZ.dll`` file.

+   ``libSystem``
+      Binaries link against ``libSystem.B.dylib``, which is the mega library backing a lot of systems-level functionality in macOS.

    (Version 5 or above only.)

 build_info